- Our Architecture

 The Hepworth Prize for Sculpture recognises a British or UK-based artist of any age, at any stage in their career, who has made a significant contribution to the development of contemporary sculpture.
 The shortlist reflects the wide range of sculptural practice taking place in the UK today.

 The Prize was created to celebrate the gallery's 5th anniversary during 2016.
 Significantly, it is named after Barbara Hepworth, one of Britain's greatest sculptors and arguably its most celebrated female artist, who was born and brought up in Wakefield.
-The Hepworth Wakefield has the largest number of works by the artist on permanent display anywhere in the UK.
+The Hepworth Wakefield holds one of the most important collections of Barbara Hepworth’s work in the world.

 Sophie Bowness, art historian and granddaughter of Barbara Hepworth, said: "The Hepworth Prize for Sculpture is a fitting legacy to Barbara Hepworth, one of Britain's greatest sculptors, whose career was enhanced through a variety of awards from early in her professional life."